7ombie/jsii/docs/untitled.md

 Note: This simple approach limits you to simple markup.
-For example, nested bullet points or HTML sections would not work, even if they started onside and contained no whitelines, as any indented lines would be interpreted as JSII code.
+For example, nested bullet points or HTML sections would not work, even if they started onside and contained no whitelines, as any indented lines would be interpreted as JS2 code.